Miracle Hyperlink: The Story of Chanukah

 Joseph arranges for his steward to fill the men’s pouches with as much food as they can carry and to return secretly the money of each man into the mouth of his pouch.
 “And put my silver goblet in the mouth of the pouch of the youngest together with his ration money.”
 Thus does his steward.

 At dawn the next day, the men are sent away with their asses.
 When they are not yet too far from the city, Joseph dispatches his steward to pursue them.
 Upon reaching them, he is to ask them: Why have you repaid good with evil?
 My master drinks from this and uses it for divination.
 What you have done is wrong!

 The steward reaches them and delivers Joseph’s words to them.
 They respond: “How could you expect that of us?
 The money which we found in the mouths of our sacks we brought back to you from the land of Canaan!
 So how could we steal from your master’s house either silver or gold?
 The one of your servants with whom the goblet is found shall die, and the rest of us shall become slaves to my lord!”
-He accepts their earnest intent but changes the terms: “The one with whom it is found shall be my slave, while the rest of you shall be deemed innocent!”
+He accepts their earnest intent but adjusts the terms: “The one with whom it is found shall be my slave, while the rest of you shall be deemed innocent!”

 The brothers take down their sacks and open them.
 The sacks are searched, beginning with the sack of the oldest and ending with the sack of the youngest.
 The goblet is found in the sack of Benjamin.
 They rend their garments, each man reloads his ass, and they turn back to the city.